ozgurmuraterhan/eliteliveclass/CODE_OF_CONDUCT.md

 It also establishes a mechanism for reporting issues and resolving conflicts.

-All questions and reports of abusive, harassing, or otherwise unacceptable behavior in a nohutakademi open-source project may be reported by contacting the nohutakademi Open Source Conduct Committee at ossconduct.mirotalk@gmail.com.
+All questions and reports of abusive, harassing, or otherwise unacceptable behavior in a Elit Live open-source project may be reported by contacting the Elit Live Open Source Conduct Committee at ossconduct.mirotalk@gmail.com.

 ## Our Pledge